Alan Wiggins: Death

 In November 1990, Wiggins was hospitalized with pneumonia and tuberculosis at Cedars-Sinai Medical Center in Los Angeles.
 Wiggins stated that he had contracted HIV via intravenous drug use.
 After lapsing in and out of consciousness for a month, he died at the hospital on January 6, 1991.

-Wiggins' family initially attributed his death to lung cancer that had led to respiratory failure.
+Wiggins's family initially attributed his death to lung cancer that had led to respiratory failure.
 Family members said that he had gotten sick with a cough and that his condition had worsened quickly.
 Wiggins weighed under 75 lbs at the time of his death.
 Several days after Wiggins died, a physician disclosed that his health problems were complications of AIDS.
 He became the first baseball player known to have died from AIDS.

 After Wiggins died, longtime Oriole Frank Robinson said, "He was a very bright individual, and you could like the guy.
 But there was always something there to back you off."
-Former Padres player Garry Templeton said that he might have been Wiggins' closest friend, but said that he did not know that Wiggins had been ill.
+Former Padres player Garry Templeton said that he might have been Wiggins's closest friend, but said that he did not know that Wiggins had been ill.
 Wiggins is buried at Rose Hills Memorial Park in Whittier, California.